 However, while it technically is considered a “cure” for acne, it’s also arguably the most dangerous treatment option out there.
 Even worse, with all the risks that come with taking it, the acne actually can come back after treatment has ended.
 That means that there’s a good chance you’ll destroy your health… and it’ll be all for nothing.
 (12)

-These retinoids have been shown to have incredible potential in treating acne, but they come with a host of contraindications and side effects.
+These retinoids have been shown to have incredible potential in treating acne, but they come with a host of contraindications and severe side effects.
 For instance, topical retinoids (like tretinoin and adapalene) can actually seriously damage your acid mantle.
 As we already mentioned, a damaged acid mantle can cause even worse acne breakouts, and even put you at risk of developing serious skin infections.
 (14)

 Furthermore, some people have reported experiencing permanent thin skin and volume loss on their faces following treatment with topical retinoids, leading to an irreversibly aged appearance.
 Considering it’s used off-label (that is, for reasons other than acne) to prevent aging, this is literally the opposite of what you’d expect or hope to happen.
 (15, 16)